hdavidethan/TartanHacksRegistration/README.md

 npm install
 ```

+If you haven't already, clone the TartanHacksRegistration repository and make sure you know where it is stored on your computer.
+Navigate to the folder in your command prompt using cd <pathname>.

 We use `dotenv` to keep track of environment variables, so be sure to stop tracking the `.env` file in Git:
 ```bash
 git update-index --assume-unchanged .env
 ```

+Make sure you are calling the previous command from within the repository folder.

+If you don't already have gulp installed, follow instructions here: https://gulpjs.com/docs/en/getting-started/quick-start

 Edit the configuration file in `.env` for your setup, and then run the application:
 ```bash